gazamcnulty/pp5-babylon-books/readme.md

  I have passed the majority of userstory tests.
 A few are considered fails due to technicality, design choices re-visitied during the agile process.
 A few I would like to add in future iteration like wishlist and author page.

+## Tests - Links, website validation
+Here I sought to check that all  links/pages all over the site are working properly, not just for the user to reach a new page but also for it to look correct in terms of css and responsiveness.
+I performed the test on chrome and changed screensize with chrome dev tools to check the responsiveness.